symfony/symfony-docs/controller/error_pages.rst

 --------------------

 Due to the order of how routing and security are loaded, security information will *not* be available on your 404 pages.
-This means that it will appear as if you're user is logged out on the 404 page (it will work while testing, but not on production).
+This means that it will appear as if your user is logged out on the 404 page (it will work while testing, but not on production).

 .. _testing-error-pages: